 As your website gains popularity, people might wish to buy certain things from you.
 Perhaps they might want an eBook or some exclusive content.
 Maybe you’ve thought about creating a t-shirt or hoodie with the name of your brand or blog on them.
 With such a big following, you could create a collection for people to buy.
 A blog can lead to many other money-making opportunities, and there are all kinds of products that bloggers have released in the past.

 Your Site Might Need To Be Upgraded Quite Significantly

-You’re going to be making more money (hopefully!), so you’ll need to make sure you’re keeping a log of everything you earn and being responsible for it.
+You’ll be making more money (hopefully!), so you’ll need to make sure you’re keeping a log of everything you earn and being responsible for it.
 Most successful bloggers have a bookkeeper or an accountant that will help out an awful lot with what’s necessary financially.
 It’s a big step up, though, so be sure to watch over your money because others will be, too!

 Patience, Perseverance, And Practice

-Finally, we’ll talk about something that isn’t exactly exclusive to blogging but should definitely be mentioned.
+Finally, we’ll talk about something that isn’t exclusive to blogging but should be mentioned.
 In order to reach the pinnacle, you need to make sure that you’re consistently working hard at what you do.
 You need to approach your blog and your content as though you’re still a beginner looking to take in new skills.
 If you do this, then you’ll always have the hunger, and you’ll always improve.
-It’s a slow process at times, so you’ll also need to make sure that you’re churning out good content even if some people aren’t all that interested just yet.
+It’s a slow process at times, so you’ll also need to make sure that you’re churning out good content, even if some people aren’t interested just yet.
 That kind of perseverance is what separates the average from the most successful.
-Always stay on your game and always keep the enthusiasm up – if you don’t, then someone will overtake you and this could all be in vain.
+Always stay on your game and always keep the enthusiasm up – if you don’t, then someone will overtake you, and this could all be in vain.